Last Updated: July 14, 2026

 Q5: Can I use a Mac or Linux computer for this?

-A: The tools and drivers referenced on this page are Windows-only.
-If you are on Mac or Linux, your best option is to use a Windows virtual machine, or borrow a Windows PC for the 10 minutes it takes to complete the flash.
+A: Tools and drivers referenced on this page are Windows-only.
+Mac or Linux users should use a Windows virtual machine or borrow a Windows PC for the 10 minutes required to complete the flash.

 Q6: Can I go back to an older firmware version?

-A: It is technically possible on some MediaTek builds, but downgrading can cause security issues and app compatibility problems.
-If the latest version is causing trouble, leave a comment below, there is usually a better fix than rolling back.
+A: Technically possible on some MediaTek builds, but downgrading can cause security issues and app compatibility problems.
+If the latest version causes trouble, leave a comment below, better solutions usually exist than rolling back.

 Q7: Do I need an internet connection during flashing?